Bay View School Policies

 Lost and Found

-Lost articles of clothing will be stored in the cafeteria, and periodically put out on the railing.
+Lost articles of clothing will be stored on our Lost and Found Cart located in front of the cafeteria.
 Please write your child’s name on all jackets and other items.
 Other lost articles may be stored in the office.
 All unclaimed items are donated to charity several times a year.

 Wellness Policy - Lunch, Snacks and Birthdays

 The educational mission of the Santa Cruz City School District includes improving the health and wellness in our community by teaching students to establish and maintain lifelong healthy eating and physical activity habits.
-To that end, we ask that parents support our effort by NOT bringing cake, cupcakes, candy, ice cream, or soda for lunches, birthday or classroom celebrations.
+To that end, we ask that parents support our effort by bringing healthy options for birthday or classroom celebrations.
 Good alternatives include fresh fruit, vegetables, healthy crackers, and fruit juice.
 Please check with your child’s teacher for other healthy snack ideas.

 Money, Toys and Cell Phones at School

-Children should never bring large sums of money to school.
-Similarly, children should not bring expensive toys or video games to school.
-We cannot be responsible for personal items.
+Please keep all expensive items, including large amounts of money, at home.
+Toys should also stay at home unless students teacher has granted permission.
 While we recognize that some students may need cell phones to connect with parents after school, cell phones must be turned off and put away during school hours, and may not be used during the school day.

 Bay View is a Tobacco Free School!